-- PRESENTATION: The presentation is at the Owner/Exhibitor's discretion, allowing the pony to be displayed to its best advantage throughout the year - BRIDLE PATH: The bridle path must not exceed 1". - FOALS: Foals of the current season should not be shown clipped.
+• PRESENTATION: The presentation is at the Owner/Exhibitor's discretion, allowing the pony to be displayed to its best advantage throughout the year

+- BRIDLE PATH: The bridle path must not exceed 1". - FOALS: Foals of the current season should not be shown clipped.
 Note: The preferred presentation for a miniature pony is in a summer coat.
-However, ponies that are either clipped or in heavy coat should not be excluded from showing. - COLTS AND STALLIONS: All Colts & Stallions aged 2 years and older must be correctly bitted and handled by an Adult. - FORELOCK, MANE AND TAIL: Manes and tails can be shown platted or free flowing in all events.
-The mane and tail may be trimmed and thinned to improve the appearance.
-The use of false adornments in the tail, mane, and/or forelock is permitted unless specified in classes relating to manes and tails by the show organiser - COLOUR: Colour Enhance products should not be used to alter/change the pony's natural body colour (e.g., bay to black) but can be applied to enhance the natural body colour.
-The pony's colours/markings, recorded on the Certificate of Registration. - MARKINGS: No markings (spots, blazes, stars, etc.) should be altered, attempted to be hidden, or changed in any way (through surgery, dye, or any other method).
+However, ponies that are either clipped or in heavy coat should not be excluded from showing.

+• COLTS AND STALLIONS: All Colts & Stallions aged 2 years and older must be correctly bitted and handled by an Adult.

+• FORELOCK, MANE AND TAIL: Forelock, mane, and tail are to be presented naturally.
+No false adornments on the mane, tail, and forelock are permitted.

+• COLOUR: Colour Enhance products should not be used to alter/change the pony's natural body colour (e.g., bay to black) but can be applied to enhance the natural body colour.
+The pony's colours/markings, recorded on the Certificate of Registration.

+• MARKINGS: No markings (spots, blazes, stars, etc.) should be altered, attempted to be hidden, or changed in any way (through surgery, dye, or any other method).
 Markings will be recorded on Registration Certificates and utilised for pony identification at ASEA Inc. events.